-The data of these reports can be useful to your applications, such as SIEM systems, audit, and business intelligence tools.
+The data in these reports can be useful to your applications, such as Security Information and Event Management (SIEM) systems, audit, and business intelligence tools.
 The Azure AD reporting APIs provide programmatic access to the data through a set of REST-based APIs.
 You can call these APIs from various programming languages and tools.

-For customers interested in storing their audit events for longer retention periods, the Reporting API can be used to regularly pull audit events into a separate data store.
+If you're interested in retaining your audit events longer, use the Reporting API to regularly pull audit events into a separate data store.

-Azure Diagnostics is the capability within Azure that enables the collection of diagnostic data on a deployed application.
-You can use the diagnostics extension from several different sources.
-Currently supported are Azure Cloud Service Web and Worker Roles,
+Azure Diagnostics is the capability within Azure that enables the collection of diagnostics data on a deployed application.
+You can use the diagnostics extension from any of several sources.
+Currently supported are Azure cloud service web and worker roles.

-You can enable Azure Diagnostic on a virtual machine using following:
+You can enable Azure Diagnostics on a virtual machine by doing any of the following:

-Azure Storage Analytics performs logging and provides metrics data for a storage account.
+Azure Storage Analytics logs and provides metrics data for a storage account.
 You can use this data to trace requests, analyze usage trends, and diagnose issues with your storage account.
-Storage Analytics logging is available for the Blob, Queue, and Table services.
+Storage Analytics logging is available for the Azure Blob, Azure Queue, and Azure Table storage services.
 Storage Analytics logs detailed information about successful and failed requests to a storage service.

-To use Storage Analytics, you must enable it individually for each service you want to monitor.
-You can enable it in the Azure portal; for details, see Monitor a storage account in the Azure portal.
+To use Storage Analytics, enable it individually for each service you want to monitor.
+You can enable it in the Azure portal.
+For more information, see Monitor a storage account in the Azure portal.
 You can also enable Storage Analytics programmatically via the REST API or the client library.
 Use the Set Service Properties operation to enable Storage Analytics individually for each service.

-The aggregated data is stored in a well-known blob (for logging) and in well-known tables (for metrics), which may be accessed using the Blob service and Table service APIs.
+The aggregated data is stored in a well-known blob (for logging) and in well-known tables (for metrics), which you can access by using the Blob storage service and Table storage service APIs.

-Storage Analytics has a 20-TB limit on the amount of stored data that is independent of the total limit for your storage account.
-All logs are stored in block blobs in a container named $logs, which are automatically created when Storage Analytics is enabled for a storage account.
+Storage Analytics has a 20-terabyte (TB) limit on the amount of stored data that is independent of the total limit for your storage account.
+All logs are stored in block blobs in a container named $logs, which is automatically created when you enable Storage Analytics for a storage account.

-The following types of authenticated and anonymous requests are logged.
+Storage Analytics logs the following types of authenticated and anonymous requests: